Raul-Sc/project03/README.md

 # project03
 Game Engine: UE4.27

 Abstract: Player is robot who needs to find way out of forest.
-They have a compass HUD which marks a way point and a flashlight.
+They have a compass HUD, which marks a waypoint, and a flashlight.
-The robot also had the ability to make a clone of their battery ( clones a battery with players current charge ), however this will teleport them back to the starting position.
+The robot also has the ability to make a clone of their battery ( clones a battery with players current charge ), however this will teleport them back to the starting position.

 Procedural Content:
-- Trees wer procedurally generated
+- Trees were procedurally generated

 # Download Notes
  Option 1: Download build zip from this link: